In previous examples, you used a Personal Access token for all Webex API access. These tokens are great for

 token.
 The refresh token allows the application to obtain a new access token and refresh token before the access token

 expires.
-Refresh tokens have a lifetime as well, but their expiry is longer then that of an access token.
+Like access tokens, refresh tokens have a lifetime as well, but their expiry is typically longer then that of an access token.
 In many

 implementations, requesting a new access token by using a refresh token resets the expiry of the refresh token.